August 12, 2015

 Wireless Flight Test Instrumentation SBIR Proposal Selected

 Invocon’s Small Business Innovative Research (SBIR) proposal for a Wireless Flight Test Instrumentation system was selected by NASA for Phase I funding.
-Invocon will use this opportunity to build on its rich heritage of wireless flight instrumentation systems to provide NASA with a robust and flexible system that will simplify flight testing of high-performance aircraft.
+Invocon will use this opportunity to build on its rich heritage of wireless flight instrumentation systems to provide NASA and the flight test community with a robust and flexible system that will simplify flight testing of high-performance aircraft.

 March 13, 2015